-The band jams a weird mix of Power Metal intertwined with a special brand of Melodeath riddled Gothic Metal.
+The band jams a weird mix of Power Metal intertwined with a special brand of Melodic Death Metal infused Gothic Metal.
 Or the other way around, as per your liking.
-Theirs is proof of the proverbial pudding too.
+Theirs is proof of the proverbial pudding, too.
 You do not need to screech around the scenery like Unleash The Archers to spurt some serious Power Metal amps.
-On top, I really like the sturdy riffing, the almost Nightwish-esque use of keyboards and some pretty cool solos combined with the vocals.
-Not bad that.
+On top, I really like the sturdy riffing, the almost Nightwish-esque use of keyboards, and some pretty cool solos combined with the vocals.

 Speaking of which, I just love their expert use of growls and cleans on this record.
 Viky Boyer, the new vocalist, actually does both styles.
 First, you get clear vocals all nice and sweet, and next thing you know, she snarls at you like an angry bobcat.
 This continually reminds me of Alissa White-Gluz, who has a very nice clear voice too, if she decides to use it.
 Part of the growling duty on this record is shared with Vincent Hamois by the way.

 Be this as it may, their tune nevertheless hits you like a ton of bricks right from Skymaster, the 2nd track on Children of the Void.
 And talking about building stones.
 The sound indeed feels all bricked up.
 Or is it just me?
 You will be able to discern all elements on a high-end earphone.
 Yet on a mid-quality loudspeaker, once the sound waves start to bounce about your furniture, things will sound differently.

 It seems to be that thing with too many channels on the mixing board, ending up in an unspeakable fruit salad of elements.
 And you start losing stuff.
 Add to this the ever-present, somewhat hyper-active drum work and we about summed up the more disturbing tendencies on this disc.
 Also, the Amaranthe bug hits the compressors a few times too many, and that fact sometimes turns the record’s contribution almost into a stale copy.
 Almost.